CodeWizard6/Pen-testing-blog/_Web-Applications/DevVortex.md

 * As a result of a vulnerable Joomla content management system in use, an unauthenticated information disclosure vulnerabiity (CVE-2023-23752) was exploited to leak internal application user IDs and plaintext passwords.
 * The set of user credentials was used to login to the Joomla administration panel.
 * A PHP template running was modified via command injection to run a malicious reverse shell payload and connect to my Kali Linux machine.
-* As a result of password reuse, the password discovered above was used to login to a SQL database instance where hashed credentials for another use was discovered.
+* As a result of password reuse, the password discovered above was used to login to a SQL database instance where hashed credentials for another user was discovered.
 The hash was subsequently cracked offline to obtain the plaintext password of this user.
 * As a result of the victim's computer running an outdated and vulnerable version of the APPORT-CLI error reporting program, vulnerability CVE-2023-1372 was exploited to fully escalated my privilges to ROOT user.

 ![DevVortex machine exploitation matrix](/Pen-testing-blog/assets/images/1__dntjguqOXL5Kir2j__xvj0w.png "Figure 1 - Machine exploitation matrix")